awsdocs/aws-systems-manager-user-guide/doc_source/automation-document-script-commandline.md

 ------

 **Attach files from an Automation document in another AWS account**
-Run the following command to create an Automation document using a script that is already attached to an Automation playbook that has been shared with you from another AWS account\.
+Run the following command to create an Automation document using a script that is already attached to an Automation document that has been shared with you from another AWS account\.

 The format of the key value in this command is *document\-arn/document\-version\-number/file\-name*\.
 For example: